eduardtibet/foponts/README.md

 $ cd foponts
 ```

-6. Check that you have a stable internet connection, due to all requited fonts will be downloaded on demand.
+6. Check that you have a stable internet connection, due to all required fonts will be downloaded on demand.

 ## Usage